exercism/docs/building/tracks/syllabus/README.md

 By solving the exercise, the student begins the process of becoming familiar with the concept.
 Understanding comes primarily through doing, much less so through explanations.
-The explanations are only there so that the student can do what needs to be done.
+The explanatory content is there to **introduce** the student to the ideas they need to solve the exercise (thus the choice of filename- "introduction.md")

 We want to allow students to start writing code immediately, without having to understand everything up front.
 In order to achieve this we hand-wave over details and we leave a lot of things unexplained.